Welcome to Ann Foweraker

 So, a blog that encompasses all that I am, and all that makes me the writer that I am… I hope you will find something to enjoy and thank you for stopping by.

-Despite dark clouds on my horizon I have decided 2016 is going to be a POSITIVE year – I am set on channelling my inner pollyanna and subduing my grumpy-old-woman.
+Despite dark clouds on my horizon I have decided this year, and all my following years are going to be a POSITIVE years – I am set on channelling my inner pollyanna and subduing my grumpy-old-woman.
 More than anything I am coming to believe that our own health and well-being can be shaped by our outlook and, though it is good to vent and not bottle stuff up, finding the positive in life enriches, empowers and enables.
 So here’s to the new year – let’s see what delights we can find.